 The risk governance structure consists of the Board, Board Risk Management Committee (BRMC), Executive Risk Committee (ERC) and its sub committees.
 The BRMC comprises non-executive directors.
-The Board, on recommendation of BRMC, has approved the following risk policies:
+The Board, on recommendation of BRMC, has approved the risk policy ("the Policy") which covers identification, measurement, monitoring and control standards relating to: